College of Business Administration Directory

 A considerable amount of time is working closely with employers to identify shadowing, internship and employment opportunities.
 The employers collectively identified the primary benefit as the new employee’s ability to ramp up in some case 50% faster than their peers who have not taken any sales courses during their university tenure.
 Also the employees are seeing a significant reduction in turnover within new sales hires from university based sales programs

-The undergraduate and graduate sales curriculum has been and will be developed with a major emphasis on analytical skills, psychological and sociological principles and communication theory.
-The combination of conceptual and domain sales knowledge with practical real world application drives the development of the requisite capabilities and attitudes necessary to excel in a sales career.
-At the heart of most sales roles is the interplay of economics, psychology and dyadic behaviors.
+The undergraduate and graduate sales curriculum has been and will be developed with a major emphasis on analytical skills and communication theory.
+The combination of conceptual and domain sales knowledge with practical real world application drives the development of the requisite capabilities to excel in a sales career.

 University of Chicago (Chicago, Illinois) 1997